 |Quads:||43/7 & 43/8|

-The Cupertino Prospect is a three-way dip closed foot-wall trap structure extending across 52km2.
+The Cupertino Lead is a three-way dip closed foot-wall trap structure extending across 52km2.
 The structure lies on the SW flank of a graben complex bounded by a NW-SE striking fault that forms a linked-lateral offset in the regional graben complex trend.

-The Prospect is mapped primarily on tight 2D seismic grid however the NW closure is mapped and confirmed on 3D seismic survey.
+The Lead is mapped primarily on tight 2D seismic grid however the NW closure is mapped and confirmed on 3D seismic survey.
 The bounding fault is a large offset fault with over 400m of throw at the crest of the structure, with juxtaposition of sand and shales.